AnupamDas054/AnupamDas054/README.md

 </p>

-### I am currently studying in the sixth semester of Computer Science & Engineering at Chittagong University of Engineering & Technology.
+### I am currently studying in the Dept. of Computer Science & Engineering at Chittagong University of Engineering & Technology.
 - 🔭 I’m currently learning Web Development specially interested in backend technology .
 - 🌱 I’m currently learning and working on application of Machine Learning on Cybersecurity as my thesis .
 - 💬 Ask me whatever you want to know😊